M1keCodingProjects/ParaSeq/README.md

     position can be computed **in parallel**.
 Once again, each group is dispatched to a MultiProcessing Process via a **MultiProcessing Pool**.

-An interesting detail: in order for the directions matrix to occupy less space in memory I introduced an optimization where all the directions in a cell are represented by different bits in a 3-bit binary flag.
+**Interesting detail #1:** in order for the directions matrix to occupy less space in memory I introduced an optimization where all the directions in a cell are represented by different bits in a 3-bit binary flag.
 Essentially, each cell in the matrix is a **uint8** where the 3 least significant bits are set as such: